 EntityToGroupBox with grouping_type equal to 'swpc' specifies tracks and items that are associated with each other based on a logical context and are user switchable alternatives of each other.

 If ObjectSwitchAlternativesBox is absent, there is no information on which items or tracks should be played out together.
-When ObjectSwitchAlternativesBox contains alternatives, only items or tracks from one point-cloud object within an alternate group should be played or streamed at any one time.
+When ObjectSwitchAlternativesBox contains alternatives, only items or tracks from one V3C object within an alternate group should be played or streamed at any one time.